-- The system, represented by the master, can be treated like a standalone unit - The master shares the set values etc. across the slaves and controls them - The master is remotely controllable via the analog or digital interfaces - All settings for the set values U,I, P and R on the master, plus also all related values from supervision, limits etc. should be adapted to the new total values - All initialized slaves will reset any limits (U{Min}, I{Max} etc.), supervision thresholds (OVP, OPP etc.) to default values, so these don't interfere the control by the master.
+- The system, represented by the master, can be treated like a standalone unit - The master shares the set values etc. across the slaves and controls them - The master is remotely controllable via the analog or digital interfaces

+- All settings for the set values U,I, P and R on the master, plus also all related values from supervision, limits etc. should be adapted to the new total values - All initialized slaves will reset any limits (U{Min}, I{Max} etc.), supervision thresholds (OVP, OPP etc.) and event settings (UCD, OVD etc.) to default values, so these don't interfere the control by the master.
 As soon as these values are modified on the master, they are transferred 1:1 to the slaves.
-Later, during operation, it might occur that a slave causes an alarm earlier than the master, due to imbalanced current or slightly faster reaction.
+Later, during operation, it might occur that a slave causes an alarm or an event earlier than the master, due to imbalanced current or slightly faster reaction.